phpredis/phpredis/README.markdown

 _**Description**_:  Trim the stream length to a given maximum.
 If the "approximate" flag is pasesed, Redis will use your size as a hint but only trim trees in whole nodes (this is more efficient).

 ##### *Return value*
-*long*:  The number of messages trimed from the stream.
+*long*:  The number of messages trimmed from the stream.

 ##### *Example*
 ~~~php